harleyhamer/harleyhamer/README.md

 - 👋 Hi, I’m @harleyhamer
 - 👀 I’m interested in coding video games and playing them
-- 🌱 I’m currently learning pythonand c#
+- 🌱 I’m currently learning python and java
 - 📫 How to reach me harleyhamer@hotmail.com or funwithhman@gmail.com

 <!---